Analysis | The Health 202: Doctors, hospitals blast Trump's baseless claims they inflate coronavirus deaths for money

 However, there is a coronavirus “bonus” for uninsured covid-19 patients.

-The coronavirus relief package passed by Congress includes money to pay hospitals for treating uninsured covid-19 patients.
-The package allows hospitals to be paid 120 percent of typical Medicare rates.
+Coronavirus relief funding approved by Congress includes money to pay hospitals for treating uninsured covid-19 patients.
+Guidance from the Department of Health and Human Services, which was charged with distributing some of the funding, allows hospitals to be paid 120 percent of typical Medicare rates.

 Yet Kahn feels that, if anything, hospitals aren’t getting paid as much as they need for caring for coronavirus patients.
 Trump’s comments, he feels, reflected little-to-no understanding of how the coding system works.